 Types of Commercial Art

-The commercial arts can take a variety of forms: advertisements, store window displays, photography, illustration, printmaking, fashion, branding, graphic design and more.
+The commercial arts can take a variety of forms: advertisements, store window displays, visual arts, photography, illustration, printmaking, fashion, branding, graphic design and more.
 It can appear in magazines, billboards, propaganda posters, commercials, books — basically anywhere that a product could be bolstered by a creative visual element.

 Famous Commercial Artists